Photos courtesy of Michael Rinehart

 Amenities: 2,090-foot elevated boardwalk with two covered overlooks, concrete trail, restrooms, interpretive signage, seating areas, an amphitheater, and parking.
 Wildlife observation is encouraged, although bicycles, inline skates, skateboards, and motorized vehicles are prohibited on the trails.
 As with all natural area sites, pets are not allowed.

 Nature at Night Hikes (October through May): These naturalist-led hikes awaken and explore your senses to reveal the sites distinctive night life.
 Offered on Saturday evenings.
 Sturdy shoes are recommended.
-For ages 8 and up.
+For all ages.
 The fee is $5 per person.
 Preregistration and prepayment are required at calling Quiet Waters Park at 954-357-5100 or .

 Environmental and Scouting Programs: Getting people of all ages involved in the appreciation of nature is the focus of many of the programs at Tall Cypress Natural Area.
 Opportunities include activities for boy and girl scouts, children's programs, school field trips, private group tours, and more.
 Call Katherine Hendrickson at 954-357-5113 for more details and to make reservations.